 The removable drip tray has a metal plate on top.
 There’s a round hole in the center which makes it easy to remove if you need to empty any overflow.
 When both are removed there is a base on the coffee maker revealed with which you can set larger or taller travel cups.
 Both the drip tray and the metal grate are top rack dishwasher safe.

+The reusable cup stows away in the side compartment and it is top rack dishwasher safe.
 I’m pleased to report that you will have the freedom to use all your favorite Kcup brands and flavors – Yay!
 Just be mindful of how you handle them in the chamber 🙂

 - Auto-shutoff that can be changed

 - Five different brew sizes to choose from

 - Can program the clock and to go on and turn off at a given time